PORTUGALXPERT PROPERTY GUIDE

 Property Viewings

-We act as your sole point of contact, managing communications with sellers' agents and organizing property viewings.
+We act as your sole point of contact, managing communications with listing agents and organizing property viewings.
 Whether you’re able to be present in Portugal or not, we offer virtual tours to accommodate your needs.
 During viewings, we conduct preliminary inspections and ask critical questions to ensure you have all the necessary information before proceeding with any negotiations.

 A man standing in front of a bank